You are listening to the Sean Hannity Radio Show podcast.

 This was an attack, a terrorist attack.

-It was from the get-go, and they consciously, we learned later it was a just an outright lie.
+And they consciously, we learned later, it was just an outright lie.

-And you know, you heard some of the family members say they were just lied to directly to their face by Hillary and others.
+And, you know, you heard some of the family members say they were just lied to directly to their face by Hillary and others.

-Uh so anyway, Tonto Peranto joins us.
+So anyway, Tonto Perranto joins us.

-Congressman Dana Rohrbacher of California is with us to talk about his experience, personal experience with 9-11, and he was warned in advance that there would be a signal of an imminent attack and the assassination of his friend and and the tribal chieftain, Massad, uh, two days before was that signal.
+And he was warned in advance that there would be a signal of an imminent attack and the assassination of his friend and the tribal chieftain, Mossad, two days before was that signal.

 Anyway, he made an appointment with Condi Rice at the White House to warn her.

-Anyway, guys, welcome uh to this program.
+Anyway, guys, welcome to this program.

-we're just not going to stop thinking and talking about it because I know that other networks have moved on.
+We're just not going to stop thinking and talking about it because I know that other networks have moved on.

-So I had friends there and I'd been working with the various tribal leaders to try to offer an alternative to the Taliban.
+So I had friends there and I'd been working with various tribal leaders to try to offer an alternative to the Taliban.

 And so I got tipped off that there was a major terrorist attack being planned.